-HCP: LTC facilities no longer need to screen HCP upon entry to work.
-Instruct HCP to report a positive viral test, symptoms of COVID-19, or close contact with someone with SARS-CoV-2 infection or a higher-risk health care exposure to SARS-CoV-2 to occupational health or another point of contact designated by the facility so these HCP can be properly managed.
+HCP: Instruct HCP to report a positive viral test, symptoms of COVID-19, or close contact with someone with SARS-CoV-2 infection or a higher-risk health care exposure to SARS-CoV-2 to occupational health or another point of contact designated by the facility so these HCP can be properly managed.
+See below. below

-5. Implement Source Control Measures
+6. Implement Source Control Measures